|

 injured modify this pose.
 Try lowering less and then transitioning to

-Cobra.)
-Inhale up to Upward Facing Cobra.
+Inhale up to Cobra pose.
 (Enter a more

 mild boundary at first.
 Then progressively open the spine.
 This is a